vkossenko/Safeway/README.md

 Main idea to use it - create rule in Outlook and on arriving email from Safeway this script will verify if there any new offers available, add them to account, mark email as read, move to specified folder.
   Make life easier if long time did not log in to Just4U account.
 Sometimes there hundreds offers and manually clicking is boring...
 Web browser Chrome.
-You may need download chromedriver.exe in order run this script and add path to chromedriver.exe to your system path variable.
+You may need download chromedriver.exe in order to run this script and add path to chromedriver.exe to your system path variable.
 Download latest from here: https://sites.google.com/a/chromium.org/chromedriver/downloads

 Sample for bat file to execute in rule: